dianmak/project1group5/README.md

-Kelly : created the wireframe & enhanced UI with additional features Dian : built the initial HTML structure incorporating Bootstrap & CSS Kerianne & Nhi : focused on reasearch & implementation of the crime APIs Jamie : conducted reasearch & implementation of the flight API
+Kelly : created the wireframe & enhanced UI with additional features Dian : built the initial HTML structure incorporating Bootstrap & CSS
+Kerianne: focused on research & implementation of the crime and flight APIs.
+Nhi: worked on the research and implementation of the crime and flight APIs, and added features on the UI.
+Jamie : conducted research & implementation of the flight API

 * Everyone went above & beyond collaborating and working together on all aspects of our website!